FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 the Mayor of the City and County of Limerick to attend a number of Civic and Economic

-Meetings in Austin, Texas, and Santa Clara, California.--- 8
+Meetings in Austin, Texas, and Santa Clara, California.
+---
+8

 Proposed by Councillor Galvin;